Stanford vs. Oregon score: No. 7 Cardinal outwit No. 20 Ducks for comeback win in overtime

 Stanford tight end Colby Parkinson tipped a K.J.
 Costello pass to himself for a 23-yard touchdown in the top of the first overtime to give No. 7 Stanford a stunning comeback win over No. 20 Oregon in Autzen Stadium.
 Facing fourth-and-goal to send the game to a second overtime, Oregon quarterback Justin Herbert's pass was tipped and intercepted to seal the 38-31 win for the Cardinal.

-Stanford came back from a 17-point halftime deficit, recovered a fumble on its own 43-yard line with 51 seconds left and Jet Toner hit a 32-yard field goal at the gun at the end of regulation to send the game to overtime.
+Stanford came back from a 17-point halftime deficit, recovered a fumble from Oregon's CJ Verdell on the Stanford 43-yard line with 51 seconds left and Jet Toner hit a 32-yard field goal at the gun at the end of regulation to send the game to overtime.
+It was the largest halftime deficit Stanford has come back from under coach David Shaw.

+Late in the fourth, it looked like Oregon had it in hand.
+Ducks running back Cyrus Habibi-Likio plunged in from 1-yard out with 4:39 to play, capping off an 11-play, 70-yard drive.
+But Cardinal quarterback K.J.
+Costello worked quickly and hit JJ Arcega-Whiteside from 15 yards out to polish off a three-play, 79-yard drive that took up just 1:29.

+The Ducks looked like they had the game on ice prior to Verdell's fumble, which occurred as he was trying to gain a few extra yards with Cardinal defenders swiping at the ball.

 CBS Sports HQ Daily Newsletter